28410629/ITRW322-Firebase_Functions/README.md

 # ITRW322-Semester_Project-Firebase

+This is the firebase function for the [ITRW 322 instant messenger project](https://github.com/coenraadhuman/ITRW322-Semester_Project-Firebase).

 ## Setup Dev Environment

 **Very important**: please select our firebase project otherwise you will be uploading the functions to the wrong project.